Woodpeckers

 How do I control a woodpecker nesting problem?

-If you’ve heard just about enough of the woodpecker’s song, it may be time to take some action.
-Placing padding behind areas where they commonly drum will ruin the acoustics of the object and drive it away.
 It may also help to hang reflective tape or other similar objects along with brightly-colored fabrics to scare them away.
-Installing hawk or owl models will also send the woodpecker packing.
+Installing hawk or owl models will also send a woodpecker packing.